 Aspects of experience design scenes are grouped in four ways to help focus experience-centered design research and creation.
-These themes align with actors in experience design scenes: People (the meaning-making and storytelling themes), Object (the interaction theme), and Context (the setting theme).
+These themes align with actors in experience design scenes: People (the meaning-making and storytelling themes), Design (the interaction theme), and Context (the setting theme).

 Four experience-level themes within experience design scenes.

 Aspects of experiences that can be seen using common methods.

 Aspects of experiences that are the heart of an actor.